-Whether it be football, basketball or hockey, watching sports with family and friends is a fun, spirited way to spend a winter afternoon.
-With the upcoming Super Bowl, there’s no better reason to get everyone together.
-However, traditional game day snacks may not be the most nutritious—for adults or kids.
-With a little planning and creativity, it’s easy to swap out healthier versions while you’re cheering on your favorite team.
-Here are some winning snack ideas for kids and adults alike the next time you host the big game.
+Whether it be football, basketball or hockey, watching sports with family and friends is a fun, spirited way to spend a winter afternoon—even if that means getting together for a virtual Super Bowl party.
+Traditional game day snacks may not be the most nutritious for adults or kids, but with a little planning and creativity, it’s easy to swap out healthier versions.

 One thing a sports stadium can lack?
 Fresh snacks.
-Take advantage of being at home and set out a spread of fresh fruits and vegetables for an instant crowd-pleaser.
+Take advantage of being at home and set out a spread of fresh fruits and vegetables.
 Chop up everything from carrots and apples to celery and radishes.
 You can even serve fresh grapes, berries and sliced-up pineapple for easy snacking.

 Get creative with a variety of dips and accompaniments, such as fresh hummus with pita.
 (If you have time, you can make your own pita chips.)
 Greek yogurt or any kind of nut butter is the perfect dip for fresh fruit.
 For vegetables, make a healthier version of ranch dressing using nonfat Greek yogurt and a mix of herbs and spices.